lx19990999/adb-gui/README.md

 ### Windows

 1.  **Build the application:**
+    Ensure your MSYS2 MinGW 64-bit environment is correctly configured.
 Open a Command Prompt or PowerShell window and run:
     ```cmd
     go build -o adb-gui.exe ./cmd/adb-gui
     ```